JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER_REWRITE.md

 the system transforms an O(N² + V²) imperative configuration burden into O(N + V) declarative input.

-The remaining quadratic complexity is pushed entirely into deterministic, pure-function IR transformations, enabling:
+The remaining quadratic complexity is pushed entirely into deterministic IR transformations.
+The Regional IR pass, the semantic core of the system, is implemented as a pure-function module and mechanically verified, while the Global IR deterministically composes these verified outputs into a multi-region topology.
-- referential transparency
-- formal reasoning
-- entropy reduction
-- repeatable, testable infrastructure synthesis

 This shift from imperative, relationship-level configuration to compiler-generated topology is the core conceptual contribution of the architecture.